-□ In the table select the entry of the required configuration profile.

-$\Box$ Click the $\equiv$ button and then the Activate item.

-The device copies the settings to the memory (RAM) and disconnects from the Graphical User Interface.
-The device immediately uses the settings of the configuration profile.

-- □ Reload the Graphical User Interface. - Log in again.

-In the Selected column, the checkbox of the configuration profile that was activated before is marked.

-show config profiles nvm

-copy config nvm profile config3 running-config

-Displays the configuration profiles contained in the non-volatile memory (nvm).

-Activate the settings of the configuration profile config3 in the non-volatile memory (nvm).
-The device copies the settings into the volatile memory and disconnects the connection to the Command Line Interface.
-The device immediately uses the settings of the configuration profile config3.
+☐ Open the Basic Settings > Load/Save dialog. $\ \square$ In the table select the entry of the required $\ \square$ ☐ In the table select the entry of the required configuration profile. ☐ Click the = button and then the Activate ite ☐ Click the ≡ button and then the Activate item. • The device copies the settings to the memory (RAM) and disconnects from the Graphical User Interface.
+The device immediately uses the settings of the configuration profile. ☐ Reload the Graphical User Interface. ☐ Log in again.
+In the Selected column, the checkbox of the configuration profile that was activated before is marked. · ays the configuration profiles contained in the volatile memory (nvm). enable Char nge to the Privileged EXEC mode. running-config Conf The mem Com ate the settings of the configuration profile ig3 in the non-volatile memory (nvm). device copies the settings into the volatile ory and disconnects the connection to the mand Line Interface.
+The device immediately the settings of the configuration profile ig3.